dotabuff/manta/README.md

 **Project Status:**

-- Dota 2 Reborn (Source 2) has been released as a beta.
+- Dota 2 Reborn (Source 2) is now the main Dota 2 client.
+Yay!
-- Replays from Source 2 matches are widely available for download.
-- Manta is structurally feature complete and in use at Dotabuff
+- Manta is structurally feature complete and in use serving production workloads at Dotabuff.
-- Manta currently handles nearly all packets, including the packet entities
+- Manta currently handles nearly all packets, including the packet entities.

 ## Getting Started